Edinburgh-Genome-Foundry/bioprinter/docs/index.rst

 .. figure:: images/dolly_preview.png
     :align: center

-Prepare a source plate with the right pigmented yeasts in wells A1, A2, A3, use an agar plate as the destination plate, and feed `dolly.csv` to the Echo.
+Prepare a source plate with the right pigmented yeasts in wells A1, A2, A3, use an agar plate as the destination plate, and feed `dolly.csv` to the `Labcyte Echo <http://www.labcyte.com/products/liquidhandling/echo-555-liquid-handler>`_.
 Once the printing is finished, incubate 2 days at 30C (it would be one day at 37C for bacteria).
 Enjoy the result !

 Reference manual